jameswylde/powerline-gitstatus-.config/README.md

 Perform a standard install of powerline and powerline-gitstatus as per their original documentation with any needed dependencies etc.

-Once this is done, open your terminal (bash below) and follow the steps:
+Once this is done, open your terminal and follow the below steps:

 ```
 cd .config